Content

 Competition

-2 CFR 200.319 Competition
+2 CFR 200.319 COMPETITION

-1. All procurement transactions must be conducted in a manner providing full and open competition consistent with the standards of this section.
-In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals must be excluded from competing for such procurements.
-Some of the situations considered to be restrictive of competition include but are not limited to:
+2. To ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals must be excluded from competing for such procurements.

 1. Placing unreasonable requirements on firms in order for them to qualify to do business;